History, tourist information, and nearby accommodation

 The first castle was built in 1138 but most of the 12th century structure is now in a ruinous state.
 The best surviving feature of this first castle is a Norman gatehouse, probably built by the de Clares.
 The first historical record of Usk Castle dates from 1262, when it was owned by Richard de Clare.
 It seems probable that it was in the possession of the de Clares from the time of the first Norman incursion into south Wales.

-The defenses at Usk were strengthened by William Marshall, Earl of Pembroke.
+The defences at Usk were strengthened by William Marshall, Earl of Pembroke.
 The Garrison Tower, with a wall walk that bypasses the tower itself, is similar to Marshall's building at Pembroke Castle, and may be his work.

 The castle passed through numerous hands during the 14th century, including the notorious De Spensers, favourites of Edward II, and was for a time owned by Edmund Mortimer, Earl of the Marches.
 When Edward II died the castle reverted to Elizabeth de Burgh, who put a lot of money into rebuilding and remodelling the castle.

 When nearby Grosmont Castle was sacked in 1405 by Owain Glyndwr, the English garrison took shelter in Usk Castle.
-Usk was itself beseiged, but the defenders, led by Lord Grey of Codnor, routed the attackers and captured over 300 of the Welsh.
+Usk was itself besieged, but the defenders, led by Lord Grey of Codnor, routed the attackers and captured over 300 of the Welsh.
 In a brutal act of reprisal the prisoners were massacred just outside the castle walls.

 In 1431 the castle passed to William ap Thomas, and then to his son, William Herbert, later named the 18th Earl of Pembroke.
 Herbert refurbished Usk Castle to create a much more comfortable residence, but he did not live long to enjoy it, for he was killed at the Battle of Edgecote in 1469.
 The castle fell into disuse after Herbert's death, and local people started taking stone from the castle for their own building projects.
 The castle passed to Edward IV, and remained a crown possession until Henry VII died in 1507, at which time it passed to the Earls of Pembroke.